-- A soft balloon attached to a thin catheter (tube) is inserted into your vagina, through the cervix and placed gently into your uterus.
+A soft balloon attached to a thin catheter (tube) is inserted into your vagina, through the cervix and placed gently into your uterus.
 The balloon is then inflated with a sterile fluid, which expands to fit the size and shape of your uterus.
-The fluid in the balloon is heated to 87°C (188°F) and kept at that temperature for 2 minutes and 38 seconds while the uterine lining is treated. - When the treatment is complete, the fluid is withdrawn from the balloon and the catheter is removed.
-Nothing stays in your uterus. - Your uterine lining has been treated.
-It will come away like a period in the next seven to 10 days.
+The fluid in the balloon is heated to 87 degrees celsius (188 degrees fahrenheit) and kept at that temperature for 2 minutes and 38 seconds while the uterine lining is treated.